EpicSentry/HL2-CSGO/README.md

 - If you are building x64 you will lose out on:<br>
 HRTF Audio<br>
 Steam Datagram Sockets<br>

+**Differences/stuff removed in HL2GO:**<br>
+Unfortunately, in order to get certain features to work or to prevent crashes, the following have been removed completely:<br>
+- PNG and JPEG support in GameUI
+- SourceTV/GOTV

 **Using and building HL2GO:**
 1. You must have the 2017 CSGO depot downloaded as you need a few resources from it.<br>